etrombly/rust-crosscompile/README.md

 Docker container for cross compiling rust gtk apps to Windows from Linux.

-By default will package all required DLLs into a `package.zip` and use the included Windows10 theme.
+By default will package all required DLLs into a `package.zip`.

 Typical usage: